 - Add all the remaining ingredients, then mix well.
 Give it a taste if you like more onion or pickles.

-(The roasted seaweed will not be prominent until the salad has been set aside for awhile.
+(The kelp granules will not be prominent until the salad has been set aside for awhile.
 Don't be tempted to add more until you've tasted it after an hour or later.)

 - Eat right away or allow flavors to marry up in the fridge for at least an hour.
 Salad is even better if you can wait several hours later or the next day.